 Note 2022 2021 2020

-Other operating income) P1,538 P1,273 P1,047
+ne P1,538 P1,273 P1,047

-Others - net 27 63 63 63
+27 63 63 63

 P1,601 P1,336 P1,110

+ne ne P1,538 27 63 ne P1,538 P1,273 27 63 63

 31. Retirement Plan

 The succeeding tables summarize the components of net retirement benefits costs (income) under defined benefit retirement plans recognized in consolidated statements of income and the funding status and amounts of retirement plans recognized in the consolidated statements of financial position.
 The Parent Company has a funded, noncontributory, defined benefit retirement plan while several subsidiaries have unfunded, noncontributory, defined benefit retirement plans.
 Contributions and costs are determined in accordance with the actuarial studies made for the plans.
 Annual cost is determined using the projected unit credit method.
 The Group's latest actuarial valuation date is as of December 31, 2022.
 Valuations are obtained on a periodic basis.